mayukataoka/Gmail_Inbox_Auto_Tests/README.md

 ### Test case 1) :  Receiving a new email

 - Step 1 -  [Reset State to make testing repeatable ] Using the GMAIL api, delete ALL inbox emails.
-- Step 2 -  Compose an email and send it to me using an GMAIL api.
+- Step 2 -  Compose an email and send it to the test account using an GMAIL api.
 https://developers.google.com/gmail/api/guides/sending

 - Verification 1 - Verify on the UI that the inbox has one email.
 Verify the header and the body text.